View a markdown version of this page

 Get started with the AgentCore CLI in TypeScript

-This tutorial shows you how to use the AgentCore CLI (agentcore-cli) to deploy a TypeScript agent to an Amazon Bedrock AgentCore Runtime.
+This tutorial shows you how to use the AgentCore CLI to create, deploy, and invoke a TypeScript agent on Amazon Bedrock AgentCore Runtime.
+This tutorial takes approximately 20 minutes to complete.

 For information about the HTTP protocol that the agent uses, see HTTP protocol contract.